The Constellation Bootes, the Herdsman

 What types of instructional experiences help K-8 students learn science with understanding?
 What do science educators teachers, teacher leaders, science specialists, professional development staff, curriculum designers, school administrators need to know to create and support such experiences?...more

 What's in a Name: Greek for "Bearkeeper".
 The bear is the constellation Ursa Major (the Great Bear).
 Claim to Fame: 4th brightest star in the sky.
 The reddish light of Arcturus striking a photoelectric...more

 Callisto was a river goddess.
 Callisto was the favorite companion of the moon goddess Diana.
-One day the god Jupiter saw the beautiful Callisto and fell in love with her.
-Knowing that Diana had warned...more
+She used to accompany Diana on the hunt.
+One day the god Jupiter saw the beautiful Callisto and fell in love...more

 What's in a Name: Star designated 40 in the constellation Eridanus.
 Claim to Fame: One of the first white dwarfs found.
 A white dwarf is the exposed extremely hot core of a star that has blown off its...more